We want to see…

 By background I’m a historian and social researcher specialising in Christianity and social change in modern/contemporary Britain, but with a range of other research interests besides.

-Outside of life at the Trust you might find me playing the cornet, baking bread, reading history books, enjoying days out and lego-building with the family, volunteering for a community land trust, helping lead a church youth group, or struggling to keep pace with the list of home decorating jobs!
+Outside of life at the Trust you might find me playing the flugel horn, baking bread, reading history books, enjoying days out and lego-building with the family, getting outdoors and enjoying the natural world, doing various things for our church, or struggling to keep pace with the list of home decorating jobs!
 I occasionally manage to squeeze out a blog posting at Mystic Trumpeter.

 I joined Saltley Trust in October 2007 following a career in branch banking.
 After my son Chris was born in 1991 I then spent over 10 years working in administration in local primary schools.
 Married to Laurie, who has recently taken early retirement, we enjoy trips out in our 1958 MGA.
 We are both heavily involved worshipping and volunteering at The Cotteridge Church.
 Working for the Trust has opened up for me whole new areas in charity work and I enjoy working alongside and meeting people who are committed to furthering the Christian faith in schools, FE colleges and the community.

 Canon Phil Metcalf is employed by the Trust to undertake a three-year, ecumenically-funded Further Education Chaplaincy development role.

 His brief is to develop chaplaincy in FE colleges in the West Midlands region where there isn’t any, and support the development of existing chaplaincy teams.

 The post is being funded collaboratively by the Anglican dioceses of Coventry and Lichfield, the Heart of England Baptist Association, the West Midlands Synod of the URC and St Peter’s Saltley Trust.